tom472/mediabox/README.md

 As the script runs you will be prompted for your Private Internet Access credentials.

-And credentials for the Deluge deamon - this is needed for the CouchPotato container.
+And credentials for the Deluge daemon - this is needed for the CouchPotato container.

 The script will complete and launch your mediabox containers.